 - Risks of birth complications and poor health in newborn children is higher than it ought to be due to high levels of smoking and obesity in pregnancy. - Children in care in Northamptonshire have poorer access to regular health and dental checks than other areas. - Not enough children are starting school with the skills they need to succeed. - There is a lack of youth provision for young people. - Too many young people have poor mental wellbeing and this is increasing. - The severity of poor mental health in adolescence is also increasing resulting in high rates of admission to hospital for self-harm and eating disorders.

-- The community want locally based support services for families and young people. - The community would like a 'drop in' service with tailored support for young parents. - We want more support for children with special needs and their parents.
+- The community would like a 'drop in' service with tailored support for young parents. - We want more support for children with special needs and their parents.